Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 1.1 =

 * Markup is now stored in metadata, freeing up the Description field.
-Edits are added to the code so the markup will always be stored in the correct format.
+Edits are added to the code, so the markup will always be stored in the correct format.
 * Code improvements to add robustness and supportability.

 = 1.0 =

 Initial version

-== Upgrade Notice ==

-= 3.9 =

-Added a new feature that allows Markup by Attribute to add the markup to the name of the option.
-This is useful when the dropdown box has been replaced by color swatches, checkboxes, or some other selector.
-As long as the name of the option is displayed (for instance, when the cursor hovers over it), then the markup will be seen by your customer.

-Fixed a bug where Markup by Attribute would overwrite the options' selector for some themes and other plugins.
-This occurred if the theme or plugin provided changed the function of the options' selector (for instance, to color swatches), and did not code it so that they take precedence.